Derek Walcott Square

 The square features a monument to locals who lost their lives in the war, a placard with Sir Walcott’s literary accomplishments and let’s not forget the huge “Samaan” tree which is said be over 400 years old, St.Lucians call this beauty the “Massav Tree”.

-There are two busts , one of Sir Derek Walcott and the other of Sir Arthur lewis.
-Both Nobel prize winners.
+There are two busts in the square , one of Sir Derek Walcott and the other of Sir Arthur Lewis, both Nobel prize winners.